 Can agile be used outside software development?
 An overview

-In the early 2000s, the first IT departments began to switch to the agile way of working.
-It quickly became apparent that Agile produces better work results.
-Today, Agile is the standard in software development (95% of organizations use it – State of Agile, 2020).
-It's no wonder then, that more and more organizations are asking: can Agile be used for non software projects?
-I'll show you when using Agile outside of software development makes sense and how that can look in practice.
+In the early 2000s, the first IT departments began to switch to agile working methods.
+It quickly became clear that it produced better work results.
+Today, Agile is the standard in software development (95% of organizations use it - State of Agile, 2020).
+It’s no wonder then, that more and more organizations are asking: can Agile be used for non software projects?
+I’ll show you when using Agile outside of software development makes sense and how that can look in practice.

 Why are companies embracing the use of Agile outside of software development?